Simon Porte Jacquemus: Early life

 In 2008, at the age of 18, he went to Paris, where he studied for a few months at the École supérieure des arts et techniques de la mode (ESMOD) like Olivier Rousteing.
-He then left the program for a position of an artist manager's assistant at Citizen K fashion magazine.
+He then left the program for a position as an artist manager's assistant at Citizen K fashion magazine.
 The sudden death of his mother prompted him to begin his own career as a fashion designer.